-The Group has not recognised any impairment loss in respect of trademarks for the year ended 31 December 2021 (2020: US\$2 million) based on the impairment assessment performed.
+The Group has not recognised any impairment loss in respect of trademarks and distribution network for the year ended 31 December 2022 (2021: Nil) based on the impairment assessment performed.
 Management believes that any reasonably possible change in any of these assumptions would not cause the aggregate carrying amount of the trademarks and distribution network to exceed the aggregate recoverable amount of these assets.